* Wiese says accounting scandal like "bolt from blue"

 "We don't know at this stage if the crisis could have been prevented," Sonn told the joint finance, public accounts and public service administration committee that was called to get preliminary information on Steinhoff.

-She said the company was committed to fixing what went wrong and that it was co-operating fully with all regulators.
+She said the company was committed to fix what went wrong and that it was co-operating fully with all regulators.

-The Hawks - whose full name is the Directorate of Priority Crime Investigation - is responsible for investigating national criminal priorities such as serious organised and commercial crimes and serious corruption.
+The Hawks - full name the Directorate of Priority Crime Investigation - is responsible for investigating national criminal priorities such as serious organized and commercial crimes and serious corruption.

-Steinhoff shares fell around 2 percent as the hearing was taking place.
+Steinhoff shares rose around 2 percent as the hearing was taking place.

 Steinhoff officials said that retention of jobs, including 50,000 in South Africa, was one of the company's key aims.

-Wiese said he became aware of problems at Steinhoff three working days before the company's accounts had to finalised for a board meeting in December.
-He said Steinhoff was in "absolute turmoil" at the time "when this bomb exploded", adding he "understood people's anger".
+Wiese said he became aware of problems at Steinhoff three working days before the company's accounts had to finalized for a board meeting in December.
+He said Steinhoff was in "absolute turmoil" at the time "when this bomb exploded."

-South Africa's Financial Services Board (FSB) said it was investigating two cases of possible insider trading and one of false or misleading statements relating to Steinhoff, while the Johannesburg Stock Exchange said it was still far from uncovering what had happened.
+South Africa's Financial Services Board (FSB) said it was investigating two cases of possible insider trading and one of false or misleading statements relating to Steinhoff.

-Meanwhile, South Africa's central bank said it was investigating whether Steinhoff had breached any exchange control laws or regulations.
-Were Steinhoff to collapse, it would not result in financial instability, the bank added. ($1 = 11.8400 rand) (Writing by James Macharia; editing by Alexander Smith)
+South Africa's central bank said it was investigating whether Steinhoff had breached any exchange control laws or regulations.
+Were Steinhoff to collapse, it would not result in financial instability, the bank added.
+"While the collapse of Steinhoff may result in significant losses for banks, lenders and investors, SARB is of the view that this will not result in financial instability," the bank said in its presentation.
+"SARB is investigating whether any exchange control laws or regulators have been breached." ($1 = 11.8400 rand) (Writing by James Macharia; Editing by Alison Williams)